jymcheong/ETW-tutorialSet/README.md

 ## What is this series about & who is it for?
 >This is NOT a step-by-step ETW tutorial, it is a sharing of practical experience & notes related to ETW beyond audit log collection.

-This series is for professionals who already understand Event Tracing for Windows (ETW) and work in technical roles such as:
+Target audience:
-- Security product developers/engineers
+- System programmers looking to pivot into security
 - Threat hunters and malware analysts
-- System programmers looking to pivot into security
+- Detection engineering or Security product developers/engineers
 - Product managers/architects designing product capabilities